In Praise of Play: Activities for Children and Families in Rural Communities

-The 48-page guidebook Creating & Retrofitting Play Environments: Best Practice Guidelines serves as an educational resource and training tool that highlights research-based design procedures for both parks and school grounds.
+The guidebook serves as an educational resource and training tool that highlights research-based design procedures for both parks and school grounds.
 The publication brings cost effective design solutions to communities to support the development of new play environments and the retrofit of existing play areas.

 CULTIVATING KIDS features a school farm on South Whidbey Island, WA, and shows that a garden can be a valuable addition to the curriculum while encouraging a healthy diet.

-Transform outdoor spaces into learning environments where children can enjoy a full range of activities as they spend quality time in nature.
-This book is filled with guidance to help you plan, design, and create an outdoor learning program that is a rich, thoughtfully equipped, natural extension of your indoor curriculum.
-Cultivating Outdoor Classrooms promotes the idea that if you can do it indoors, you can probably do it outside as well.
+This book is filled with guidance to help you plan, design, and create an outdoor learning program that is a rich, thoughtfully equipped, natural extension of your indoor curriculum - promoting the idea that if you can do it indoors, you can probably do it outside as well.